 If your presentation is too big, image optimization can significantly reduce the file size.

 Microsoft Word Alternatives

 Slide Bank > Import Questions

-If you’re not satisfied with the Google or Microsoft Viewer sub-types, you can also choose to convert your DOC and DOCX files into PDFs.
+If you’re not satisfied with the drag and drop via the Course Builder or the Microsoft Web Apps Viewer, you can also choose to convert your DOC and DOCX files into PDFs.
 Alternatively, with a small bit of preparation, you can convert your Microsoft Word document into Slides and quizzes.
 Read more about creating and working with Slides here

-If you’re not satisfied with the Google or Microsoft Viewer sub-types, you’re able to quickly spin your PowerPoint presentations into SlidePoint presentations by using the SlidePoint converter.
+If you’re not satisfied with the drag and drop via the Course Builder, you’re able to quickly spin your PowerPoint presentations into SlidePoint presentations by using the SlidePoint converter.
 Read more about converting and working with SlidePoint here

-goes into more detail, but when using surveys in Axis, the Survey Wrapper allows you to create multiple modules out of the same survey.
+goes into more detail, but when using surveys in Axis, you give your Survey a name and a Visual theme...